 - Easy: These muffins are super simple to make.
 Just combine the dry ingredients, blitz the wet ingredients in the blender, combine and bake!

 - Fun: This muffin recipe is a great one to make with your kids to get them involved in the kitchen.
-The vibrant green colour makes them fun to eat too!
+The vibrant green color makes them fun to eat too!

 - Kid-friendly: If you have picky eaters in your home, be sure to give these a go, as it’s the perfect way to pack in those greens.
 They are lightly sweetened and contain lots of goodness.